Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: BP Decoding as Energy Minimization

-Motivated from the analysis of the energy topology of a degenerate quantum code and the gradient decent optimization process in the previous subsections, we propose the quaternary quantum BP in log domain with additional memory effect (abbreviated \ourBP) in Algorithm~\ref{alg:LLR-BP4}.
-Our update rule for $\Gamma_{n}$ in Eq.\,(\ref{eq:gamma_n}) parallels to Eq.\,(\ref{eq:gamma_update2}), suggested by the gradient of the energy topology.
-We use two unifying parameters $\alpha^{-1},\beta\in\mR$ for all the check nodes for simplicity.
-One may introduce additional parameters {$\alpha_{mn}$ and $\beta_{mn}$ for each edge $(m,n)$}, but this would require us to develop a strategy of choosing these parameters.
+Motivated from the analysis of the energy topology of a degenerate quantum code and the gradient decent optimization process in the previous subsections, we propose a quaternary BP in log domain with additional memory effects as follows.
+To do an iterative update, consider an equation inspired from \eq{eq:gamma_update2} with $\widetilde{\Delta}_{m\to n}$ replaced by $\Delta_{m\to n}$ in \eq{eq:Dmn_GF2} and with fixed inhibition (inspired from BP) as

-Algorithm~\ref{alg:LLR-BP4} is presented in a different way from that in \cite{KL21a} with check-to-variable message $\Delta_{m\to n}$ and variable-to-check message $\lambda_{S_{mn}}(\Gamma_{n\to m})$.
-Especially Eq.~(\ref{eq:gamma_nm}) can be written as
+We notice that the term ${-\beta} \sum_{m'\in\sM(n) \atop S_{m'n}= W } \Delta_{m'\to n}$ is from gradient decent optimization, but not in BP when approximating the marginal distribution \cite{KL21a}.
+Furthermore, we find that in most cases, $\beta=0$ has better performance.\footnote{ With the five-qubit code, better performance may be obtained by setting $\beta \ne 0$.
+This will be discussed in Sec.~\ref{sec:Rmk513}. } Thus, instead of using \eq{eq:gamma_nm2}, we consider

+To compute the required quaternary distributions, we propose Algorithm~\ref{alg:LLR-BP4}, referred to as \ourBP.
+Our update rule for $\Gamma_{n}$ in \eq{eq:gamma_n} parallels to \eq{eq:gamma_update2}, suggested by the gradient of the energy topology, but with $\beta=0$ according to the previous discussion.

-The term $- \langle W,S_{mn}\rangle\Delta_{m\to n}$ is called \emph{inhibition}, which provides adequate strength to resist a wrong belief looping in the short cycle.
-Unlike \cite{KL20,KL21a}, where the corresponding inhibition is also scaled by $1/\alpha$, we suggest to keep this inhibition strength (Eq.~\eqref{eq:gamma_nm2}) since this part is the belief inherited in check node $m$, and it must remain unchanged when we update the belief in variable $n$ to make the decoding less affected by the short cycles.
+\begin{remark} The presentation of Algorithm~\ref{alg:LLR-BP4} differs from that in \cite{KL21a} in a way that the term $- \langle W,S_{mn}\rangle\Delta_{m\to n}$, called \emph{inhibition}, is separated out.
+Unlike \cite{KL20,KL21a}, where the corresponding inhibition is scaled by $1/\alpha$, we suggest to keep the inhibition strength fixed, since this part is the belief inherited in check node $m$ and should not be altered when we update the outgoing belief in variable~$n$ to make the decoding less affected by the short cycles. \end{remark}